Honeywell International Inc. (NASDAQ:HON) Shares Sold by Keybank National Association OH

-Keybank National Association OH decreased its stake in shares of Honeywell International Inc. (NASDAQ:HON – Get Rating) by 1.3% during the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 279,258 shares of the conglomerate’s stock after selling 3,707 shares during the quarter.
-Keybank National Association OH’s holdings in Honeywell International were worth $58,228,000 at the end of the most recent reporting period.
+Keybank National Association OH lowered its holdings in Honeywell International Inc. (NASDAQ:HON – Get Rating) by 1.3% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 279,258 shares of the conglomerate’s stock after selling 3,707 shares during the quarter.
+Keybank National Association OH’s holdings in Honeywell International were worth $58,228,000 as of its most recent SEC filing.

-A number of other institutional investors also recently modified their holdings of HON.
-FSB Premier Wealth Management Inc. acquired a new stake in shares of Honeywell International in the fourth quarter worth $33,000.
-St. James Investment Advisors LLC acquired a new stake in shares of Honeywell International in the fourth quarter worth $34,000.
-PSI Advisors LLC acquired a new stake in shares of Honeywell International in the third quarter worth $35,000.
-PYA Waltman Capital LLC acquired a new stake in shares of Honeywell International in the fourth quarter worth $38,000.
-Finally, Level Financial Advisors Inc. acquired a new stake in shares of Honeywell International in the fourth quarter worth $47,000.
-Institutional investors and hedge funds own 74.61% of the company’s stock.
+Other large investors have also added to or reduced their stakes in the company.
+Morgan Stanley boosted its holdings in Honeywell International by 5.3% during the second quarter.
+Morgan Stanley now owns 12,135,673 shares of the conglomerate’s stock worth $2,661,961,000 after buying an additional 613,394 shares in the last quarter.
+Keudell Morrison Wealth Management lifted its holdings in Honeywell International by 10.4% during the third quarter.
+Keudell Morrison Wealth Management now owns 1,598 shares of the conglomerate’s stock valued at $339,000 after purchasing an additional 150 shares in the last quarter.
+Victory Capital Management Inc. lifted its holdings in Honeywell International by 36.1% during the third quarter.
+Victory Capital Management Inc. now owns 589,755 shares of the conglomerate’s stock valued at $125,193,000 after purchasing an additional 156,280 shares in the last quarter.
+Benjamin Edwards Inc. lifted its holdings in Honeywell International by 36.7% during the third quarter.
+Benjamin Edwards Inc. now owns 749 shares of the conglomerate’s stock valued at $159,000 after purchasing an additional 201 shares in the last quarter.
+Finally, Baker Tilly Wealth Management LLC lifted its holdings in Honeywell International by 6.3% during the third quarter.
+Baker Tilly Wealth Management LLC now owns 6,186 shares of the conglomerate’s stock valued at $1,313,000 after purchasing an additional 364 shares in the last quarter.
+Hedge funds and other institutional investors own 74.61% of the company’s stock.

-HON has been the topic of a number of recent analyst reports.
-Credit Suisse Group lowered their price target on shares of Honeywell International from $226.00 to $211.00 and set a “neutral” rating on the stock in a report on Friday, February 4th.
-Deutsche Bank Aktiengesellschaft lowered their price target on shares of Honeywell International from $243.00 to $230.00 and set a “buy” rating on the stock in a report on Thursday, April 14th.
-Wells Fargo & Company lowered their price target on shares of Honeywell International from $216.00 to $205.00 and set an “equal weight” rating on the stock in a report on Monday, February 7th.
-UBS Group lowered their price target on shares of Honeywell International from $237.00 to $220.00 and set a “buy” rating on the stock in a report on Tuesday, February 15th.
-Finally, Zacks Investment Research raised shares of Honeywell International from a “sell” rating to a “hold” rating and set a $203.00 price objective on the stock in a report on Tuesday, March 22nd.
-Seven investment analysts have rated the stock with a hold rating and five have given a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus price target of $228.43.
+HON has been the topic of several recent analyst reports.
+JPMorgan Chase & Co. decreased their price objective on shares of Honeywell International from $265.00 to $235.00 in a report on Friday, February 4th.
+Deutsche Bank Aktiengesellschaft decreased their price objective on shares of Honeywell International from $243.00 to $230.00 and set a “buy” rating on the stock in a report on Thursday, April 14th.
+Morgan Stanley decreased their price objective on shares of Honeywell International from $212.00 to $211.00 and set an “equal weight” rating on the stock in a report on Thursday, April 7th.
+Zacks Investment Research upgraded shares of Honeywell International from a “sell” rating to a “hold” rating and set a $203.00 target price for the company in a research report on Tuesday, March 22nd.
+Finally, Berenberg Bank began coverage on shares of Honeywell International in a research report on Friday, January 14th.
+They issued a “hold” rating and a $230.00 target price for the company.
+Seven research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+Based on data from MarketBeat.com, Honeywell International has a consensus rating of “Hold” and a consensus price target of $228.43.

-Honeywell International (NASDAQ:HON – Get Rating) last issued its earnings results on Thursday, February 3rd.
-The conglomerate reported $2.09 EPS for the quarter, beating the Zacks’ consensus estimate of $2.08 by $0.01.
+Honeywell International (NASDAQ:HON – Get Rating) last announced its quarterly earnings results on Thursday, February 3rd.
+The conglomerate reported $2.09 earnings per share for the quarter, beating analysts’ consensus estimates of $2.08 by $0.01.
+Honeywell International had a net margin of 16.11% and a return on equity of 30.52%.
 The business had revenue of $8.66 billion during the quarter, compared to analysts’ expectations of $8.74 billion.
-Honeywell International had a net margin of 16.11% and a return on equity of 30.52%.
-The company’s quarterly revenue was down 2.7% compared to the same quarter last year.
-During the same period in the prior year, the business earned $2.07 earnings per share.
-As a group, equities research analysts expect that Honeywell International Inc. will post 8.55 EPS for the current year.
+During the same period last year, the business earned $2.07 earnings per share.
+The business’s revenue for the quarter was down 2.7% on a year-over-year basis.
+As a group, sell-side analysts expect that Honeywell International Inc. will post 8.55 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which was paid on Friday, March 11th.
-Stockholders of record on Friday, February 25th were given a $0.98 dividend.
+The business also recently declared a quarterly dividend, which was paid on Friday, March 11th.
+Shareholders of record on Friday, February 25th were given a dividend of $0.98 per share.
 This represents a $3.92 dividend on an annualized basis and a dividend yield of 2.06%.
-The ex-dividend date of this dividend was Thursday, February 24th.
-Honeywell International’s dividend payout ratio (DPR) is 49.49%.
+The ex-dividend date was Thursday, February 24th.
+Honeywell International’s dividend payout ratio is presently 49.49%.

 Honeywell International Profile (Get Rating)